Riley-Py/UWaterloo-Work/EARTH 121/Week 4/Three Rock Types.md

 - These 11 minerals are called *Earth's rock-forming minerals*
 - 5 common minerals are found in the three rock types
 	- Important due to how much of the mineral there is on Earth
+### Quartz
+- Recognized visually by the crystal form
+- Hard (7 on Moh's Hardness Scale)
+- Reflect light at various angles
+	- Due to conchoidal fracture or smoothed curved surfaces